-Christine Mata Eckel, Concert Orchestra Conductor for 20 years, is a native of Fairfield, CT, where she began studying piano at the age of 5.
+Christine Mata Eckel, Concert Orchestra Conductor since 2000, is a native of Fairfield, CT, where she began studying piano at the age of 5.
 She added violin in fourth grade, and in sixth grade, her heart fell in love with the sound of the clarinet.
 She is grateful for the excellent well-rounded music education she received in the Fairfield Public Schools.
 Ms. Eckel has fond memories of playing in the Norwalk Youth Symphony, especially under the direction of Miguel Harth-Bedoya, and of the opportunity to play in New York’s Carnegie Hall.
 Ms. Eckel holds both a Bachelor of Music (with Distinction; ‘97) and a Master of Music (’03) in Education from the UW-Madison.
 Her primary clarinet teachers were Richard Shillea (adjunct Fairfield Univ. & Juilliard Pre-College Div.) and Linda Bartley (UW-Madison).

 Ms. Eckel has played in the Honor Band of America, under the direction of William Revelli and John P. Paynter, the All-New-England, Connecticut (CT) All-State, and CT-Regional Band and Orchestra, as well as the Fairfield University Orchestra, Madison Wind Ensemble, and Edgewood Chamber Orchestra.
 While attending UW, she played in Chamber Orchestra, Symphony Orchestra, Sinfonietta, and Wind Ensemble.
 In addition to Prof. Bartley, Ms. Eckel’s primary professors at the UW were James Smith, Gerald Olson, and David Becker.
 In 1996, Ms. Eckel enjoyed the world-wide perspectives she gained through collaboration with chamber and orchestral musicians at music festivals in Switzerland and Italy.